NVIDIA/framework-reproducibility/README.md

 # TensorFlow Determinism

 The TensorFlow determinism debug tool described in the GTC 2019 talk [_Determinism in Deep Learning_][1] will be released here.
+Note that the features of this tool have not yet been released.

-Updates on the status of determinism in deep learning will also be conveyed here.
+Updates on the status of determinism in deep learning will also be conveyed here along with dynamic patches for TensorFlow.

 ## Deterministic TensorFlow Solutions